 Radar Equation for Frequency Diversity Radar

-In order to increase detection probability of a frequency diversity radar (e.g. ATC radar of type ASR-910) two pulses of different frequency are radiated one after another at very short intervals.
-Assuming a sufficient gap between the frequency of the pulses radiated exist, echo signals of a fluctuating target are statistically decorrelated.
+In order to increase the detection probability of a frequency diversity radar (e.g. ATC radar of type ASR-NG ), two pulses of different frequency are radiated one after another at very short intervals.
+Assuming a sufficient gap between the frequency of the pulses radiated exists, echo signals of a fluctuating target are statistically decorrelated.
 Smoothing of fluctuation can be expressed in terms of signal-to-noise ratio gain, maximum range gain or improved detection probability.
 This can be either an increased maximum range or an increased probability of detection.

 A term Lges is given in the general radar equation for losses.
 This term includes the fluctuation loss L f.
-The probability of detection is inversily proportional to the fluctuation loss L f.
+The probability of detection is inversely proportional to the fluctuation loss L f.

 The following equation is valid: